-Consistent with these considerations, after review of all relevant identified transactions or relationships between each director, or any of his or her family members, and the Company, our senior management and our independent registered public accounting firm, the Board has affirmatively determined that the following seven directors are independent directors within the meaning of the applicable Nasdaq listing standards: Messrs.
-Kariv, Kleijwegt, Nussbaum, Rubin and Veinrib, and Drs.
-Avnur and Seehra.
-In making this determination, the Board found that none of these directors or nominees for director had a material or other disqualifying relationship with us.
-Dr. Williams and Dr. Noiman are not independent by virtue of their current and prior executive officer positions, respectively, with the Company.
+Consistent with these considerations, after review of all relevant identified transactions or relationships between each director, or any of his or her family members, and the Company, our senior management and our independent registered public accounting firm, the Board has affirmatively determined that all directors are independent directors within the meaning of the applicable Nasdaq listing standards except Mr. Aggarwal, who is not independent by virtue of his current executive officer position with the Company.
+The Board also determined that Mr. Kleijwegt and Dr. Noiman, each of whom served on the Board until April 1, 2021, were independent directors.